Pokémon GO has hit $4 billion in lifetime revenue after having generated $1 billion so far this year, according to Sensor Tower.

 Niantic's AR title has racked up $1 billion in revenue in the first 10 months of 2020.
-The game crossed the $3 billion threshold in October 2019.
-However, it was creeping towards the $4 billion mark over the Summer.
+The game crossed the $3 billion milestone in October 2019.
+However, it was creeping towards the $4 billion mark over the summer.

 However, the game did see a dip in player spending the following year.
 To be precise, the location-based title saw a drop of 29 per cent having generated $589 million in 2017.